DNACENSolutions/dnac_ansible_workflows/workflows/assurance_issues_management/README.md

 # Assurance Issues Management Workflow Playbook

 This workflow playbook automates the management of assurance issues within Cisco Catalyst Center (formerly Cisco DNA Center).
-It provides tasks to interact with assurance issues, such as retrieving, acknowledging, or clearing them using the `cisco.catalyst_center.path_trace_workflow_manager` module (Note: This module name seems incorrect based on the workflow name, it should likely be an assurance issues module.
+It provides tasks to interact with assurance issues, such as retrieving, acknowledging, or clearing them using the `cisco.dnac.path_trace_workflow_manager` module (Note: This module name seems incorrect based on the workflow name, it should likely be an assurance issues module.
 Please verify the correct module name used in the playbook).

 ## Prerequisites

 *   An active Cisco Catalyst Center instance.
 *   Ansible installed and configured.
-*   The `cisco.catalyst_center` Ansible collection installed (`ansible-galaxy collection install cisco.catalyst_center`).
+*   The `cisco.dnac` Ansible collection installed (`ansible-galaxy collection install cisco.dnac`).
 *   Appropriate API credentials for Cisco Catalyst Center with necessary permissions to manage assurance issues.

 ## Configure Host Inventory